 Testing for hep C when you are pregnant

 When you are pregnant, you will probably be given a lot of tests.
 As part of this, you will usually be tested for hep C. The first hep C test (antibody test) will tell you if you have ever had hep C. If the first test comes back positive, you will be asked to take another test.
 The second hep C test (PCR test) will tell you if you have hep C now.
 Your doctor or nurse will then work with you to keep you and your baby as healthy as possible during your pregnancy and birth.

 Most babies are not at risk of catching their mum’s hep C. Of all mums with hep C, less than 6 in 100 babies will be born with hep C.

 Hep C is passed on through blood-to-blood contact.
-If a baby is born with hep C it will have been passed on either in the womb or during child-birth.
+If a baby is born with hep C it has been passed on either in the womb or during child-birth.

 Hep C is not passed onto your baby through breastmilk.
-Mothers are encouraged to breastfeed whether or not they have hep C. If your nipples are cracked and bleeding, stop breastfeeding until they are healed.
 For more information, call the Hepatitis Infoline or read our Pregnancy, babies and children factsheet.

 Will I need a cesarean section if I have hep C?

-No, you can still have a natural birth if you have hep C. There is no benefit to you or your baby if you have a cesarean delivery.
-Doctor’s might still recommend a cesarean for other medical reasons, but not because you have hep C.
+No, you can still have a natural birth if you have hep C. There is no benefit to you or your baby if you have a caesarean delivery.
+Doctor’s might still recommend a caesarean for other medical reasons, but not because you have hep C.

 When to test a baby for hep C